How do I contact the Instructor ?

 How do I send in a Reading Report ?

 The Web-based Courses have weekly Reading Reports which are due by 9 am on Mondays.
-It is a good plan to copy the questions onto a wordprocessing file, either with "NotePad" or "MSWord", and save it to a diskette in the A drive.
-Write your answers into that file, save it to the diskette, and then send me an email to the three course addresses given on the Course Pages, with the answers either in the body of the email, or with the file sent as an attachment to the message.
-Always be sure to include your name in the answer file itself and in the subject line of the messsage.
+It is a good plan to copy the questions onto a word processing file, either with "NotePad" or "MSWord", and save it to a diskette or jump drive.
+Write your answers into that file, save it, and then submit it to the BlackBoard Inbox for that report.
+Always be sure to include your name in the answer file itself and in the subject line of any messages.

 I'm afraid I might lose my work when I send the answer in